sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-execute-outbound-service/abap-extensibility-cbo-execute-outbound-service.md

     | :------------- | :--------------------------- |
     | Feedback | **`Su texto a traducir`** |
     | Feedback's Language | **`es`** |

+    > Please note that the language code must be entered in lower case to ensure that the service call is successful.

 5. **Save** the Bonus Entitlement.
 The translation will get filled.